Herrmuler398/LEVEL3-projects/data-engineering/part-2-Data-Ingestion.md

 The aircraft metadata is updated monthly and you can find it here:
 - Metadata - https://opensky-network.org/datasets/#metadata/

-**Destination path**:  track / incoming / name / opensky / metadata
+**Destination**: Unity Catalog volume path: `/Volumes/track/incoming/<name>/opensky/metadata`

-**Trigger frequency**: Monthly
+**Schedule**: Monthly

 ## Deliverables:
-- The raw data is successfully retrieved from the API, ensuring all required data fields are included.
+- The raw data is successfully retrieved from the OpenSky API, ensuring all required data fields are included.
-- The retrieved data is stored in our system using the appropriate data model, organized, and formatted correctly
+- The retrieved data is stored in Unity Catalog volumes using the appropriate data model, organized, and formatted correctly.
 - The ingested data is validated to ensure accuracy and up-to-date information.
-- An Azure Data Factory pipeline is set up with a trigger that regularly retrieves the reference data, considering the infrequent updates for this kind of data.
+- A scheduled data ingestion process is implemented that regularly retrieves the data according to the specified schedules.
-- The pipeline and data ingestion process are monitored to ensure smooth and reliable operation.
+- The data ingestion process is monitored to ensure smooth and reliable operation.